 DPW's Parking Enforcement Management Administration enforces the District's on-street parking laws.
 Approximately 200 parking officers monitor 17,000 meters and 3,500 blocks of residential zoned parking.
 In addition to routine enforcement, the Parking Enforcement Management Administration is charged with booting and towing operations and with removing abandoned and dangerous vehicles from public and private property.

 Behind the scenes, DPW's Fleet Management Administration supports municipal operations by procuring, fueling and maintaining thousands of District government vehicles, from sedans to heavy equipment.
 Fleet Management also is responsible for purchasing environmentally friendly, alternative-fuel vehicles (AFV) for the city.
-Christopher Geldart, is the Director of the Department of Public Works.
+Interim Director Christine V. Davis is the Director of the Department of Public Works.